gnieboer/tsp-redesign/pages/in-service-withdrawal-basics/in-service-withdrawal-types-and-terms.md

 - You must pay 20% federal income tax on the taxable portion of your age-based withdrawal unless unless you’re able to transfer or roll it over to an IRA or an eligible employer plan.
 - You will not be eligible to receive a partial withdrawal from the same account after you separate from service.

-The Tax Notice [*Important Tax Information About Payments From Your TSP Account*](https://www.tsp.gov/PDF/formspubs/tsp-536.pdf)  provides more information about the tax rules affecting age-based withdrawals..
+The tax notice [Important Tax Information About Payments From Your TSP Account](https://www.tsp.gov/PDF/formspubs/tsp-536.pdf)  provides more information about the tax rules affecting age-based withdrawals..